santosh79/traffic_cop/README.markdown

 The rest of the comparison has been pulled in from [this article](http://mikehadlow.blogspot.com/2011/04/message-queue-shootout.html) that compares various MQ'ing systems.
 Note ZeroMQ, is not a MQ system, although it's pretty awesome.
 Clustering plans are in the works that are only going to make this even faster, so stay tuned.

-### Server stuff
-#### Installation
+### Installating the server
+You'd need Node and NPM, so in case you do not have them head on over to [NodeJS.org](http://nodejs.org).
+If you have those, installing the server is as simple as:

 	sudo npm install -g traffic_cop

 #### Starting the server

 	tc-server

-The server defaults to running on port 3542.
-You can change this while starting the server:
+The server defaults to running on port **3542**.
+You can change this by starting the server with the -p option:

 	tc-server -p 3000

-### Client stuff

 #### Connecting to the server
-You'd need the traffic_cop npm package installed, so in case you do not have it, add it to your project:
+In order to connect to the server, you'd need the [Traffic Cop Client](https://github.com/santosh79/traffic_cop_client) npm module.
+Go ahead and run:

-	npm install traffic_cop
+	npm install traffic_cop_client

 You can now publish and subscribe:

-	var tc = require('traffic_cop');
+	var tc = require('traffic_cop_client');
 	var publisher = tc.createClient('localhost', 3542);
 	var subscriber = tc.createClient('localhost', 3542);